emreyilmaz00/emreyilmaz00.github.io/_services/2_services.md

 ---
 layout: page
-title: project 2
+title: services 2
-description: a project with a background image
+description: updated: a project with a background image
 img: assets/img/3.jpg
 importance: 2
 category: work
 ---

+!!!
 Every project has a beautiful feature showcase page.
 It's easy to include images in a flexible 3-column grid format.
 Make your photos 1/3, 2/3, or full width.